kuntiik/MT/README.md

 </div>

 ## Introduction
-This is an object detection framework, which was made for dental caries detection from X-ray images.
+This object detection framework was made for dental caries detection from X-ray images.
 Despite its purpose, it can be modified to serve as a general object detection framework. <br />
-It was inspired by IceVision (https://github.com/airctic/icevision) library and part of their code was inherited.
+It was inspired by the IceVision (https://github.com/airctic/icevision) library, and part of their code was inherited.
 This framework supports implemented detection models as well as support for multiple external libraries such as MMDet or Ultralytics.
 We provide functions to convert data to the format required by those libraries.

 ## How to install